mkonicek/coding-time/content/blog/tech-lead-guide/index.md

 #### You need a high-level roadmap

 Here is how I started and quickly messed up.
 Don't get me wrong, I tried to be organized.
 I created tasks that covered the steps for the next few weeks.
 I set up dependencies between tasks.
 I had a vision in my head.
 My teammates, however, did not have all the context.
-From the tasks alone, it was difficult to understand how everything fit together.
+It was difficult to understand how everything fit together.

 My first mistake was that I didn't write a **basic high-level document that outlined the main decisions and steps** in the project.

-It didn't occur to me back then we needed the document.
+It didn't occur to me we needed the document.
 Everyone was working on their bit and making progress but I became increasingly unsure whether we were working towards a coherent product.
 After a while, I could tell one of the engineers was becoming unhappy.
 He didn't say why.
 It didn’t occur to me to set up a 1:1 chat and listen.
 I thought the people aspect of the job was difficult.

 Eventually, the engineer told my engineering manager he wanted to see the project organized better.
 My manager set up a meeting for the three of us.
 I started and said “Look, I know I’m probably messing up here.
 I’m trying to help us ship this project together.
 What can I do better?”
 After that my teammate opened up and simply said he’d like to have a better picture of how everything fit together.
 The conversation was surprisingly easy.